 Cheryl is a licensed Marriage and Family Therapist and Board-Certified Art Therapist who has two decades of working in school-based programs, community programs, and for the insurance industry.

-Cheryl works with children and adolescents, and their families, who are looking for support with with behavior and emotions, the education system, life transitions, substance use disorders, neurodivergence, and LGBTQ focus.
+Cheryl works with children and adolescents, and their families, who are looking for support with behavior and emotions, the education system, life transitions, substance use disorders, neurodivergence, and LGBTQ focus.

 Cheryl received her Masters degree in Marital and Family Therapy with an emphasis in Art Therapy from Notre Dame de Namur University and is currently completing her PhD in Art Therapy from Dominican University of CA. Additionally, she has been an adjunct professor in the Masters program for the past five years.